jackwesterkey/cubster-s-code/README.md

 # cubster-s-code
-This all the code i made myself and changed to work for cubesters. this code i made is a mass and made it myself with help with chatgpt to find out when i was making the code to fix the errors i had when i made the it and did have it write some code for fixs myself and then i edited it the models i used SpatialMapping for some
+This all the code i made myself and changed to work for cubesters. this code i made is a mass and made it myself with help with chatgpt to find out when i was making errors to the code and needed to fix it, i also had to fix itwrite some fixs for code myself and then i edited it to make it work again the models i used SpatialMapping for some
 credits: the respective links included:
 1. Cinema Suite: